wp-plugins/dynamic-widgets/readme.txt

 == Description ==

 Dynamic Widgets gives you full control on which pages your widgets will appear.
-It lets you dynamically hide or show widgets on WordPress pages by setting conditional logic rules with just a few mouse clicks.
+It lets you dynamically show or hide widgets on WordPress pages by setting conditional logic rules with just a few mouse clicks.
 No knowledge of PHP required.
 No fiddling around with conditional tags.
-You can set conditional rules by Role, Dates, Browser, Language (WPML or QTranslate), for the Homepage, Single Posts, Attachments, Pages, Authors, Categories, Archives, Error Page, Search Page, Custom Post Types, Custom Post Type Archives, Custom Taxonomies in Custom Post Types, Custom Taxonomies Archives, WPEC/WPSC Categories, BuddyPress Components and BuddyPress Groups.
+You can set conditional rules by Role, Dates, Browser, Language (WPML or QTranslate), for the Homepage, Single Posts, Attachments, Pages, Authors, Categories, Archives, Error Page, Search Page, Custom Post Types, Custom Post Type Archives, Custom Taxonomies in Custom Post Types, Custom Taxonomies Archives, WPEC/WPSC Categories, BuddyPress Components, BuddyPress Groups and Pods pages.

 * Default widget display setting is supported for:
   - User roles